Azure/terraform-cdk-constructs/API.md

 The name of the table.

+Must be unique within the storage account.

 ---

 ###### `acl`<sup>Optional</sup> <a name="acl" id="@microsoft/terraform-cdk-constructs.azure_storageaccount.Account.addTable.parameter.acl"></a>

 - *Type:* @cdktf/provider-azurerm.storageTable.StorageTableAcl[]

-Optional access control list for the table.
+Optional access control list for the table, specifying permissions.

 ---